Feel your specs dominate your face? Try these makeup tips for girls who wear glasses!

-The issue is: how can you make your eyes pop behind your lenses?
+The issue is, how can you make your eyes pop behind your lenses?

-Here are 7 tips to keep your makeup on fleek if you’re sporting specs.
+We asked the specialists at GlassesUSA.com for some tips to keep your makeup on fleek if you’re sporting specs.

 When it comes to eyeshadow, more neutral or lighter colours work better with glasses, as darker shades with only make dark undertones around the eyes look worse.
 A nice highlighter on your brow bone plus a shimmery accent in the middle of the lid will brighten and open your eyes.

 Dab this shimmery highlighter on your brow bone and in the centre of your lid to make your eyes pop!
 RMS is a long-lasting, clean makeup brand created by a MUA who knows exactly what all women want – whether they wear glasses or not.

 Another of our best makeup tips for girls who wear glasses is this: lighter frames mean darker eye makeup.

 If you prefer rocking frameless glasses, you can work with sultrier tones because no natural shadow from the frames will fall onto your eyes.
 Always choose specs that won’t harm the Earth.

 For example, Eco-Glasses is paving the way for luxury eyewear designers and accessory manufacturers within the industry.
 As a sustainable alternative to harmful high-street brands, Eco-Glasses aims to reduce their plastic footprint, rather than adding to the problem.
 This luxury brand uses 95% recycled plastic for their frames.
 Yay!

 If you choose a lighter colour for your frames, try a darker eye shadow in the crease of your lid to make your eyes really stand out.